-- 1. Solid organ transplant recipients. - 2.
-People with specific cancers: - people with cancer who are undergoing active chemotherapy - people with lung cancer who are undergoing radical radiotherapy - people with cancers of the blood or bone marrow such as leukaemia, lymphoma or myeloma who are at any stage of treatment - people having immunotherapy or other continuing antibody treatments for cancer - people having other targeted cancer treatments which can affect the immune system, such as protein kinase inhibitors or PARP inhibitors - people who have had bone marrow or stem cell transplants in the last 6 months, or who are still taking immunosuppression drugs - 3.
-People with severe respiratory conditions including all cystic fibrosis, severe asthma and severe chronic obstructive pulmonary (COPD). - 4.
-People with rare diseases that significantly increase the risk of infections (such as SCID, homozygous sickle cell). - 5.
-People on immunosuppression therapies sufficient to significantly increase risk of infection. - 6.
-Women who are pregnant with significant heart disease, congenital or acquired.
+- 1. solid organ transplant recipients - 2. people with specific cancers: - people with cancer who are undergoing active chemotherapy - people with lung cancer who are undergoing radical radiotherapy - people with cancers of the blood or bone marrow such as leukaemia, lymphoma or myeloma who are at any stage of treatment - people having immunotherapy or other continuing antibody treatments for cancer - people having other targeted cancer treatments that can affect the immune system, such as protein kinase inhibitors or PARP inhibitors - people who have had bone marrow or stem cell transplants in the last 6 months or who are still taking immunosuppression drugs - people with severe respiratory conditions including all cystic fibrosis, severe asthma and severe chronic obstructive pulmonary disease (COPD) - people with rare diseases that significantly increase the risk of infections (such as severe combined immunodeficiency (SCID), homozygous sickle cell disease) - 5. people on immunosuppression therapies sufficient to significantly increase risk of infection - 6. problems with your spleen, for example splenectomy (having your spleen removed) - 7. adults with Down's syndrome - 8. adults on dialysis or with chronic kidney disease (stage 5) - 9. women who are pregnant with significant heart disease, congenital or acquired - 10.
+Other people who have also been classed as clinically extremely vulnerable, based on clinical judgement and an assessment of their needs.
+GPs and hospital clinicians have been provided with guidance to support these decisions

-Appendix 3 - Checklist for Emergency Departments
+Appendix 3: Checklist for Emergency Departments

 Structure Yes No Is there an area of the ED where potentially infectious cases can be cohorted ?
 Has the maximum occupancy of each clinical area been defined ?
 Has the maximum occupancy of each non-clinical area been defined ?
 Is there social distancing, ensuring patients do not wait less than 2 metres away from other patients, in the waiting room ?
 Are staff able to wash their hands in every area of the ED ?
 Are patients able to wash their hands in every area of the ED ?
 Are reception staff protected by screens ?
 Is it clear to staff where infectious patients are looked after ?
 Are there clear reminders for staff to use the correct level of PPE in clinical areas ?
 Are AGPs only performed in cubicles that do not allow spread by staff wearing appropriate PPE Is there adequate social distancing for staff having breaks ?
 Process Is one member of staff always in high level PPE available to provide AGPs on a seriously ill patient who arrives without warning ?
 Is the need for isolation for people with potentially infectious diseases routinely identified at triage ?
 Is the need for isolation for people who vulnerable to infectious diseases routinely identified at triage ?
 Is there an escalation process when maximum occupancy of an area is exceeded ?
 Are diagnostic samples from people with potentially infectious diseases handled so that laboratory staff are not exposed to avoidable risk ?
 Are imaging staff routinely made aware of whether a patient has a potentially infectious disease ?
 Are bed managers made aware early of the suspected status of a patient so that patients are admitted to the right sort of bed ?
 Education & Training Are there effective ways of sharing PPE guidance ?
 Are new staff trained in how to use PPE ?
 Are new staff trained in IPC ?
 Are staff regularly audited on IPC ?
 Is there a record of which staff are trained on IPC and PPE use ?
+Is there a record of which staff have been risk assessed which takes into account ethnicity ?
+Is there a record of which staff are self-testing and their compliance ?
+Is there a record of which staff have been vaccinated ?